 Front view of Pisa Cathedral

-Probably the most common way to make the trip from Florence to Pisa is via train.
-As the most popular public transportation method in Italy and throughout pretty much all of Europe, it should come as no surprise that there’s a train from Florence to Pisa.
+The most common way to make the trip from Florence to Pisa is by train.
+As the most popular public transportation method in Italy and almost all of Europe, it should be no surprise that there’s a train from Florence to Pisa.
 Popular tourist destination to popular tourist destination, there will almost always be a train going between the two!

-Due to the popularity of the two cities and their relative nearness geographically, it’s a short trip to go from Florence to Pisa — and back if you want to — via train.
+Due to the popularity of the two cities and their relative geographical nearness, it’s a short trip from Florence to Pisa — and back if you want to — via train.
 Head to Firenze Santa Maria Novella Railway Station in downtown Florence and buy your ticket to Pisa.
 Hop on board and get comfortable.
-Although the trip isn’t very long, you will be making stops along the way.
+Although the trip isn’t very long, you will make stops along the way.

 Train in Italy

-That might sound like a lot of stops and that it will just take forever, but if you’ve ever traveled the high-speed trains of Europe, you’ll know that they work incredibly efficiently and get you from point A to point B quickly.
-The entire trip, including all stops, will only take you about 1 hour and 10 minutes, the fastest of the three options here.
+That might sound like many stops and will just take forever, but if you’ve ever traveled the high-speed trains of Europe, you’ll know that they work incredibly efficiently and get you from point A to point B quickly.
+The entire trip, including all stops, will only take 1 hour and 10 minutes, the fastest of the three options.
 And you can expect to pay only around $10 – $12.

 Florence to Pisa by Car